 Often a droopy eyelid or lids will disappear after a few days.
 If the problem persists, or it’s accompanied by migraines or vision problems, you seek advice from a medical professional.

-A doctor can carry out a number of tests to narrow down the potential origin, including investigating your general muscle tone.
+An optometrist can carry out a number of tests to narrow down the potential origin, including investigating your general muscle tone.
 It’s highly recommended that you seek medical help if one eyelid droops severally or you have other signs of facial tics or numbness.

 Your doctor may reassure you that your droopy eyelids are harmless and temporary.
 Even if it is permanent, it could pose no risk to your health or vision.
 In this case, you may opt to have it rectified with cosmetic surgery.

 If droopy eyelids are affecting your vision, your doctor may recommend corrective surgery.
 Or, there are special glasses that can be worn to support your eyelid, for a less invasive option.